duniter/duniter/doc/Protocol.md

 ##### Transactions

+* A transaction in compact format cannot measure more than 100 lines
 * A transaction must have at least 1 issuer, 1 source and 1 recipient
 * For each issuer line, starting from line # `0`, it must exist a source with an `INDEX` value equal to this line#
 * A transaction cannot have 2 identical inputs